 To Those Who Believe

 Look back at our first text.
-Why would Paul differentiate Who God is to those who believe?
+Why would Paul differentiate Who God is from those who believe?

 It’s like Paul is saying believers have something extra that not all men have.